Bristol-Myers Squibb Company (BMY): A Technical Analysis

 BMY) stock’s latest price update

-Bristol-Myers Squibb Company (NYSE: BMY)’s stock price has dropped by -1.15 in relation to previous closing price of 64.56.
-Nevertheless, the company has seen a loss of -3.07% in its stock price over the last five trading days.
+The stock price of Bristol-Myers Squibb Company (NYSE: BMY) has jumped by 1.52 compared to previous close of 64.68.
+Despite this, the company has seen a gain of 1.70% in its stock price over the last five trading days.
 The Wall Street Journal reported on 04/26/23 that Bristol-Myers CEO Giovanni Caforio to Step Down

 BMY’s Market Performance

-Bristol-Myers Squibb Company (BMY) has experienced a -3.07% fall in stock performance for the past week, with a -5.61% drop in the past month, and a -8.82% drop in the past quarter.
-The volatility ratio for the week is 1.96%, and the volatility levels for the past 30 days are at 1.82% for BMY.
-The simple moving average for the last 20 days is -4.93% for BMY’s stock, with a simple moving average of -11.14% for the last 200 days.
+BMY’s stock has risen by 1.70% in the past week, with a monthly drop of -1.47% and a quarterly drop of -5.25%.
+The volatility ratio for the week is 1.88% while the volatility levels for the last 30 days are 1.70% for Bristol-Myers Squibb Company.
+The simple moving average for the past 20 days is -1.21% for BMY’s stock, with a -8.30% simple moving average for the past 200 days.

-During the last 5 trading sessions, BMY fell by -3.07%, which changed the moving average for the period of 200-days by -14.75% in comparison to the 20-day moving average, which settled at $66.98.
-In addition, Bristol-Myers Squibb Company saw -11.30% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BMY rose by +1.70%, which changed the moving average for the period of 200-days by -11.43% in comparison to the 20-day moving average, which settled at $66.41.
+In addition, Bristol-Myers Squibb Company saw -8.74% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading